 Signing up for an energy deal is essential in several situations (such as turning on an existing electricity meter).
 To do this, you need to enter your contact details in an online form or contact the customer service department of your chosen supplier.

 Useful tip: some suppliers charge the entire annual fee as soon as your contract is renewed for another year.
 We therefore recommend that you request your change of contract at least one month before your old contract renews.
 If you do not know your contract expiry date, please contact us.
 One of our staff will be happy to help.

 The chosen gas or electricity supplier receives your data and checks it to ensure that it does not contain any errors.

 They then send you an email or a letter confirming receipt of your request to switch gas or electricity supplier.

 As part of the process, you will receive the formal contract, which contains:

-Please note that you have a statutory 14-day period to cancel your new contract without charge.
+Please note that you have a legal 14-day period to cancel your new contract without charge.
 In general, cancellations must be made by registered mail.

 Once this has happened, your DSO will send you a request to read your meter(s).
-There are several ways in which you can provide your readings (please see the card that you will receive by post).
+There are several ways in which you can provide your readings (detailed on the card that you will receive by post).
 The most common options are by post, by telephone, or online.
 In some cases, an agent may be sent to your home to read your gas and/or electricity meter.